SolidRun/imx8dxl_build/README.md

 ## Initialise Roadlink SAF5400 Modem

 Note that this step requires access to the partially proprietary software-stack by NXP.
-Customers can request access to a standalone zip file with all required pieces, based on NXPs v0.13 release, along with patches for initial support of our SoM.
+Customers can request access to a standalone zip file with all required pieces, based on NXPs v0.15 release.

+The modem driver will be started automatically by a `saf-llc.service` systemd unit.

 ### Compile Kernel Modules